Ahiknsr/Graph-Search-Scraper/README.md

      There are two ways to use this ,

-a)First way is to use the addon avilable in this repo and then enter your query in search box and then click the fb logo
+a)First way is to use the addon avilable in this repo , install the addon  and then enter your query in search box and then click the fb logo

 b)Second way is